fthomas/ohloh-hs/README.md

     cabal configure --enable-tests
     cabal build

-If the build succeeded, the `cmdoh` tool for example can be called via:
+If the build succeeded, you can for example run the `cmdoh` tool:

-    ./dist/build/cmdoh/cmdoh
+    dist/build/cmdoh/cmdoh --help

 Examples
 --------